vnykmshr/rollout-bucket/SECURITY.md

 ## Security Considerations

-### What rollout-bucket Does

 rollout-bucket is a **deterministic bucketing library** for feature flags and A/B testing.
-It:

-- Uses MurmurHash3 (non-cryptographic hash) for deterministic user assignment
+It uses MurmurHash3 (non-cryptographic hash) for deterministic user assignment and has no network communication, data storage, or authentication mechanisms.
-- Has no network communication
-- Stores no data or state
-- Has no authentication or authorization

-### What rollout-bucket Does NOT Do

-- **Not cryptographically secure**: MurmurHash3 is designed for speed, not security
-- **Not for security-sensitive operations**: Do not use for password hashing, token generation, or cryptographic purposes
+**Important**: MurmurHash3 is designed for speed, not security.
+Do not use this library for password hashing, cryptographic token generation, security-sensitive randomization, or anything requiring unpredictability.
+It is safe for feature flag rollouts, A/B test variant assignment, canary deployment bucketing, and experimentation frameworks.
-- **Not for user authentication**: This is a bucketing library, not an auth system

-### Safe Usage

-✅ **Safe for:**
-- Feature flag rollouts
-- A/B test variant assignment
-- Canary deployment bucketing
-- Experimentation frameworks

-❌ **Unsafe for:**
-- Password hashing
-- Cryptographic token generation
-- Security-sensitive randomization
-- Anything requiring unpredictability

 ## Dependencies